Top Landing Spots for Zachary Evans, CFB's No. 1 RB Recruit for 2020

 That marked the third time since 2015 that Alabama was able to land the best running back in the country, with Najee Harris and Damien Harris being the other two.
 That leaves the door open to a discussion about whether or not Evans will want to play for a team that consistently competes for national titles.

-The real issue that makes this potential landing spot difficult is the crowded backfield that the Crimson Tide already have.
+The real issue that makes this potential landing spot difficult is the Crimson Tide's crowded backfield.
 It can be difficult for young running backs on Saban's teams to get touches, and that can be frustrating for some.

 On the other hand, a light workload in college can be great in the long run if Evans is already thinking about the NFL.
 Not being a workhorse at the college level could mean that Evans will be fresh and healthy once he's able to go pro.